ageir/SonarI2C-RPi/README.md

 This library requires the pigpio library.
 You can download it here:
 [http://abyz.co.uk/rpi/pigpio/](http://abyz.co.uk/rpi/pigpio/)<br>

-or install it with pip.
+To install it with PIP:

 Python 2.x
 ```c